 \section{Abstract}

-Measuring the sum of the three active neutrino masses, $\mnu$, is one of the most important challenges in modern cosmology.
+\nolinenumbers Measuring the sum of the three active neutrino masses, $\mnu$, is one of the most important challenges in modern cosmology.
 Massive neutrinos imprint characteristic signatures on several cosmological observables in particular on the large-scale structure of the Universe.
 In order to maximize the information that can be retrieved from galaxy surveys, accurate theoretical predictions in the non-linear regime are needed.
 Currently, one way to achieve those predictions is by running cosmological numerical simulations.
-Unfortunately, producing those simulations requires high computational resources -- seven hundred CPU hours for each neutrino mass case.
-In this work, we propose a new method, based on a deep learning network (U-Net), to quickly generate simulations with massive neutrinos from standard $\Lambda$CDM simulations without neutrinos.
-We computed multiple relevant statistical measures of deep-learning generated simulations, and conclude that our method accurately reproduces the 3-dimensional spatial distribution of matter down to non-linear scales: $k<0.7~h/{\rm Mpc}$.
+Unfortunately, producing those simulations requires high computational resources -- several hundred to thousand core-hours for each neutrino mass case.
+In this work, we propose a new method, based on a deep learning network (\DM), to quickly generate simulations with massive neutrinos from standard $\Lambda$CDM simulations without neutrinos.
+We computed multiple relevant statistical measures of deep-learning generated simulations, and conclude that our approach is an accurate alternative to the traditional N- body techniques.
+In particular the power spectrum is within $\simeq 6\%$ down to non-linear scales $k=0.7$~\rm h/Mpc.
 Finally, our method allows us to generate massive neutrino simulations 10,000 times faster than the traditional methods.

 \keywords{large-scale structure -- neutrino cosmology -- deep learning }